 and elsewhere.
-I think a lot about digital journalism strategy, new approaches to storytelling and trends in reader behavior that impact news organizations' effectiveness and reach, and frequently speak on that subject both nationally and internationally.
+Her work is best described as "digital journalism strategy," new approaches to storytelling and trends in reader behavior that impact news organizations' effectiveness and reach, and frequently speaks on that subject both nationally and internationally.

-.
 The web site Transom.org has a wonderful feature that explains how many alumni of the Salt Institute for Documentary Studies got their start in radio.
-My story was posted here: Life After Salt
+Amy's story was posted here: Life After Salt

 .
-Another version of the tale is my essay in the book, "Should I Go to Grad School."
+Another version of the tale is in the book, "Should I Go to Grad School."

-If you are looking for similar radio training, I can highly recommend the Transom Story Workshops
+If you are looking for similar radio training, Amy highly recommends the Transom Story Workshops